Lee Ufan: Collections & awards

 and the Frederik Meijer Gardens & Sculpture Park.

 In 1997, Lee was invited to serve as visiting professor at the Ecole Nationale Supérieure des Beaux-Arts in Paris.
 He received the UNESCO Prize at the Shanghai Biennale in 2000; the Ho-Am Prize of the Samsung Foundation in Korea in 2001; and the 13th Praemium Imperiale for painting in 2001.
 Other honors include Order of the Rising Sun, Gold Rays with Rosette in 2009, Legion of Honour, 2007, and the Geumgwan Prize (Gold Crown) Order of Cultural Merit (South Korea), 2013.
 In 2010, the Lee Ufan Museum, a building designed by architect Tadao Ando and operated by Benesse, opened on the island of Naoshima, Japan.
 In 2022, Lee opened a museum in Arles, France, in the 16th-century Hôtel Vernon also renovated by Tadao Ando.
 Comprising 1,347 square meters, it includes three levels dedicated to Lee's work and one floor of multipurpose space.
+On September 27, 2025, Lee Ufan received the "Aglaya International Award" for its contribution to the Culture of Peace, from the Artisophia Foundation, in the Canary Islands (Spain).

 Art market

-Lee's paintings regularly fetch six-figure dollar sums at auction.
-A 1980 canvas with a series of vertical blue lines, for example, went for $410,000 at Sotheby's in New York in 2010.
 Lee's primary dealers are Pace Gallery, in New York and Seoul; Scai the Bathhouse, in Tokyo; and Lisson Gallery, in London, New York and Shanghai.

+The artist's most expensive works sold at auction: